apoco/cycle-electron-driver/README.md

 The recentDocs object has the following available sinks:

 * `add$`    - The strings produced by this observable will be added to the OS's recent documents for the app
+* `clear$`  - When this observable produces values, it clears the recent documents for the app

 ##### quit$